TrevorJBB/Lab03-COMP1238/README.md

 ```python
 print("Hello, world!")
 ```
 # This is something cool that I found researching markdown tricks.
+You can make a calendar, or really any kind of table.
 # September 2024

 | Sun | Mon | Tue | Wed | Thu | Fri | Sat |